Criticism of ESPN: WNBA coverage

 During the 2006 WNBA Finals, Detroit Shock head coach, and former ESPN NBA analyst, Bill Laimbeer became irritated by ESPN's coverage.
 He was quoted by the Detroit Free Press as saying:

 I just hear from our family and friends back home that, 'Boy, ESPN is killing you guys,' ...
 'And (Nancy) Lieberman and Doris Burke are just trashing you left and right.'
 Not only me, but also some of our players on our ballclub. ...
 We're telling ESPN today to basically stick it.

 LeBron James' "Decision"

 On July 8, 2010, basketball player LeBron James announced on a live, one-hour ESPN special titled The Decision that he would leave the Cleveland Cavaliers and join the Miami Heat, beginning with the 2010–11 season.
 In exchange for the exclusive rights to air the special, ESPN agreed to hand over its advertising and airtime to James.
 James arranged for the special to include an interview conducted by Jim Gray, who was paid by James' marketing company and had no affiliation with the network.
 ESPN's reporting leading up to the James special, its decision to air the program, and its decision to relinquish editorial independence were widely cited as gross violations of journalistic ethics.

 NCAA basketball coverage

-ESPN is often accused of having a bias towards certain college basketball teams, including those in the Atlantic Coast Conference (ACC), particularly the Duke Blue Devils and North Carolina Tar Heels as well as the Kentucky Wildcats of the Southeastern Conference.
-ESPN maintains a broadcast rights agreement with the ACC that runs through the 2026–2027 season, which provides additional football, men's and women's basketball and Olympic sports coverage on a variety of platforms, suggesting that the bias may have a financial motivation.

-Dick Vitale is often criticized for being a "homer" for Duke, especially for Coach Mike Krzyzewski, as well as most teams within the ACC.
-He is also known for mentioning Duke frequently during broadcasts, even when the Blue Devils are not playing.
-Former Temple University head coach John Chaney once said "You can't get Dick Vitale to say 15 words without Duke coming out of his mouth".
+Temple University head coach John Chaney once said "You can't get Dick Vitale to say 15 words without Duke coming out of his mouth".